Open-Systems-Pharmacology/Dabigatran-Model/Evaluation/Input/Content/Section2.3_Model_Parameters_and_Assumptions.md

 - For dabigatran etexilate the final model includes transport by Pgp, prodrug ester cleavage by CES1 and CES2 and passive renal filtration (trace amounts excreted in urine following oral administration).
 - For dabigatran the final model includes glucuronidation by UGT2B15 and renal excretion (70.6-76.2% excreted in urine following intravenous, 4.3% excreted in urine following oral administration).
-- For dabigatran glucuronide the final model includes renal excretion only, implemented with the GFR fraction parameter values from the original model by [Moj et al. 2019](#main-references).
-Dabigatran glucuronide in urine is not meaningful in clinical pratice (2.7-6.4% excreted in urine following intravenous, 0.4% excreted in urine following oral administration) and we had very little data to inform its estimation.
+- For dabigatran glucuronide the final model includes renal excretion only, implemented with the GFR fraction parameter value from the original model by [Moj et al. 2019](#main-references).
+Dabigatran glucuronide in urine is not meaningful in clinical pratice (2.7-6.4% excreted in urine following intravenous, 0.4% excreted in urine following oral administration) and there is little data to inform the estimation of dabigatran glucuronide GFR fraction.

 ### Automated Parameter Identification <a id="model-parameters-and-assumptions-parameter-identification"></a>

-These are the results of sequential the final parameter identifications.
+These are the results of the two final sequential parameter identifications.
 1. iv:

 | Model Parameter      | Optimized Value | Unit |